django-oscar/django-oscar-api/docs/source/usage/permissions.rst

 6. A response will be issued containing the new session id.

+.. _permissions-label:

 Permissions
 -----------

 The Django REST Framework already supplies it's own defined permissions to make sure that you can define which user can do what (PUT or just GET etc.).
 Oscar API is using the following permissions, which you can use in your own views:

 .. automodule:: oscarapi.permissions